ChristophLasinger/Youre-not-alone/MultiplayerProjects/Server/Server.md

-#Server
+# Server

-### This server acts temporarily as the host server for our game, where the players connect to with their clients.
+### This server acts temporarily as the host server for our game, to which players can connect to with their clients.